AlexisChen99/cse110-w21-group4/specs/engineering doc.md

 Just go to the website <a href="https://alexischen99.github.io/cse110-w21-group4/source/potato.html" target="_blank">here</a>

+If you want to run it locally just open potato.html in a vscode live server

 ### Explanation of code layout

 drag.js contains some code to allow us to drag our menus